-Since 40% of us have more than one super account¹ - which usually occurs when we start a new job - you'll understand the recent advertising blitz urging people to consolidate their super accounts.
-There are other advantages: combining your super savings into a single account will make it easier to keep track of your money, cut down on paperwork, and potentially reduce the amount of account fees you have to pay.²
+Around 40% of us have more than one super account1 - which usually occurs when we start a new job.
+There are other advantages: combining your super savings into a single account will make it easier to keep track of your money, cut down on paperwork, and potentially reduce the amount of account fees you have to pay.2

 Little effort.
 Big payoff.